18 Narcissistic Traits You Might Not Recognise Immediately

 7. They often interrupt or talk over people.

-8. They exhibit a sense of entitlement.
+8. They have a serious sense of entitlement.

 9. They lack empathy and emotional awareness.